Quantum digital cooling: Scalable QDC protocols

-In Fig.~\ref{fig:bangbang}(a), we plot how $F$ evolves with each cooling step when starting from the maximally-mixed state (solid lines).
-We see that in the paramagnetic and ferromagnetic phases this is brought to a steady state with significant but imperfect ground state overlap, as the refrigeration power balances out with unwanted reheating.
-To verify convergence, we simulate pure reheating of the true ground state (dashed lines), and observe that this converges similarly to the steady state.
-In the paramagnetic regime, this convergence is achieved with one cooling step per site, for a total of $N$ cooling steps ($R=1$).
-By contrast, in the ferromagnetic regime we require closer to $N^2$ cooling steps ($R=N$).
-The BangBang protocol performs significantly worse in the critical regime.
-This is to be expected, as in this regime the spectrum is no longer banded, and excitations are not as uniform as in the paramagnetic or ferromagnetic regimes.
-The steady-state fidelity [Fig.~\ref{fig:bangbang}(b)] decays slowly with the increasing size of the system, but it still manages to achieve high overlap at $N\sim10$ Ising chains (far from criticality).
-Given the low cost of the protocol, we suggest that this is of particular interest for near-term experiments, and may be further refined by other cooling protocols, (or methods such as quantum phase estimation) in the long term.
+and the energy relative to the ground state energy $Tr[H_\tS \rho]/|E_\text{GS}|$.
+This last property is local in local system, and represents an energy density in TFIM.
+To verify convergence, we compare cooling results to a \emph{reheating limit}, obtained by running the protocol with the ground state as initial state.
+We observe that all TFIM phases converge after $R \approx N$ repetitions (with the weakly-coupled phase system converging already at the first repetition).
+In Fig.~\ref{fig:bangbang} we plot the energy density of the cooled state, as well as the reheating limit, as a function of the number of sites in the system.
+This shows that convergence is indeed achieved for $R=N$ independently on the system phase and size, and that the final energy density stays approximately constant, without showing any other trend.
+The BangBang protocol achieves a final energy density close to 90\% and 95\% of $\pnorm{H_\tS}$ for the ferromagnetic and paramagnetic regime respectively, while performing significantly worse in the critical regime.
+This is to be expected, as in this regime the spectrum is no longer banded, and excitation energies are not as uniform as in the paramagnetic or ferromagnetic regimes.
+Following Eq.~\eqref{eq:bangbang-depth}, the protocol's circuit depth is $7NR$ for a gate-set containing single- and double-qubit rotations (and the reset gate).
+Given the low cost of the protocol, we suggest that this is of particular interest for near-term experiments, and may be further refined by other cooling protocols, or methods such as quantum phase estimation, in the long term.